kmcleste/oracle-of-ammon/README.md

 ### Locust

 [Locust](https://locust.io/) is an open source tool for load testing.
 You're able to swarm your system with millions of simultaneous users -- recording service performance and other metrics.
 By default, Locust will start on port 8089.
-To start a new load test, simply enter the numbder of users you want to simulate, their spawn rate, and the host address to swarm.
+To start a new load test, simply enter the number of users you want to simulate, their spawn rate, and the host address to swarm.

 [![Image of locust config](image/../images/locust-config.png)](https://locust.io)]